suryakant54321/Python-SOS-Client/README.md

 #### To Do

-1. Write parser for SOS describe sensor and get observation request

-2. Integrate parsers using [Telegram-Bot-Scripts] to [python-telegram-bot].
-More information about [Telegram Bot Platform].
+1. Combine overall flow of all processes (i.e. SOS parsing and Telegram user interactions)

-3. Test all modules
+2. Test all modules

-4. Write detailed documentation using [Sphinix]
+3. Write detailed documentation using [Sphinix]

 [ISTSOS]: <http://istsos.org/>